Culture and Economy 1

 Full course description

-- understand and theorize the relation between culture & economy in the of context of art markets, creative cities, cultural policy;
+- Understand and theorize the relationship between culture and economy in the context of the cultural industries, art markets, and creative urbanism;

-- identify and historically contextualize key trends within contemporary art markets, creative cities and cultural policy;
+- Identify and historically contextualize key challenges and trends within contemporary cultural industries, art markets and creative urbanism;

-- apply theories of culture and economy to art market, creative urbanism and cultural policy-related case studies;
+- Apply concepts and theories of culture and economy to examples and case studies of your choice;

 There are no pre-requisites for this module.